 - 1. Doing Papers, Outside Work.
-Work done out of class, which a student submits as his/her own work to a professor, should be his/her own and should not contain that which has been knowingly obtained from another, other than properly credited references, sources, and citations. - 2.
+Work done out of class, which a student submits as his/her own work to a professor, should be his/her own and should not contain that which has been obtained from another, other than properly credited references, sources, and citations. - 2.
 Taking Exams, Tests, Quizzes.
 Work done on a test, exam, or quiz, which a student submits to a professor, should be his/her own and should not contain that which has been knowingly obtained from another.
-The use of electronic devices (e.g., smartphones) during exams, tests, and quizzes without the expressed permission of the instructor/proctor is prohibited. - 3.
+By default, no resources are permitted unless explicitly allowed by the instructor. - 3.
+Preparing for Exams.
+A student should not seek to gain an advantage on an exam he/she is about to take by obtaining advanced access to particular questions or advance copies of a professor's exam, or by giving access to other students.
+This includes access to exams from prior semesters. - 4.
+Group Work.
+In courses where group work or teamwork is allowed, the members of the group may collaborate and share resources among themselves, but not with other groups or prior and subsequent classes. - 5.
+A student should not cooperate with, aid, or encourage another student's violation of the above rules, even though he or she receives no direct benefit.
+Any student who does so is also guilty of cheating, and can have their grade from current or past semesters (if relevant) reduced. - 6.
 Instructor-Imposed Limitations.
-The work which a student submits to a professor should be prepared in accordance with the rules, limitations, and regulations laid down by the professor in the course, which rules are often intended to put students on an equal footing. - 4.
-Preparing for Exams.
-A student should not seek to gain an advantage in an exam he/she is about to take by obtaining advanced access to particular questions or advance copies of a professor's exam. - 5.
-A student should not cooperate with, aid or encourage another student to violate the above rules, even though he himself (or she herself) receives no direct benefit to his/her grade. - 6.
-Each professor should take precautions to protect the honest student.
+Faculty may add (via syllabus, assignment instructions, or verbal instructions) additional rules and limitations pertaining to cheating in their particular discipline, class, and assignment.